Monash-FIT3170/2025W2-All-In-One/documentation/setup.md

 }
 ```
 4. Debugging is now configured.
 Everytime you want to debug, ensure the app is running
 (aka `meteor run` has been run) before beginning a debugging session.
+To run a debugging
+session, set a breakpoint and select `Run` in the navbar and click `Start Debugging`.

 ### Step 5: Testing your configuration
 1. Open up a terminal at the root of the project and run `meteor run`